Wearing thermals and a coat is wonderful in the great outdoors. Less so while watching Netflix in your lounge.

 All modern boilers will be rated for efficiency under the new European label introduced in 2015.
 Nearly all modern gas condensing boilers in the UK get an A-rating on this label.

-If the boiler in your new home is not energy-efficient, think about investing in a new A-rated model.
-While it might be a hefty initial outlay, you will recoup the money in lower energy bills over time.
+If the boiler in your new home isn't energy-efficient, think about investing in a new A-rated model.
+While it might be a hefty initial outlay, you'll recoup the money in lower energy bills over time.

-Options include specialist home emergency cover, as well as policies from the energy companies direct.
 Varying levels of cover are available and the newer the boiler, the cheaper the premium tends to be.
+Some insurers also include a free annual service.
+You can buy boiler insurance from energy companies and home emergency providers.

-It’s worth checking your home insurance too, as your policy may include some form of home emergency cover as standard.
+It’s worth checking your home insurance too.
+Your policy may include some form of home emergency cover as standard.

 One further option is to ‘self-insure’, where you simply put aside some cash each month to cover the cost of a breakdown.